watthem/portfolio/gridsome-mscotthendricks/content/service.md

 2. [Product and Project Management](/watthem/services/management) for software projects.
 3. [Technical Solutions](/services/web) for the web.

-I’m committed to an empirical and development-focused mindset where following evidence and research has taught me remarkable ways to build on human strengths and proven ability to not take limitations personally, which helps us both do good work confidentiality for stakeholders at all levels.

 As a disciplined technical writer, my core strength is in understanding how to use the entire team to manage subject-matter time efficiently.
 As a versatile product manager, I keep a bird's-eye view on all priorities that keep me transparent and flexible to make changes when needed.

+_Follow the science_ - I’m ready to work with you using an empirical and development-focused mindset.
+Following evidence and research has taught me remarkable ways to build on human strengths that can be applied to work successfully on your project.

 ## I can help with